-For the purpose of goodwill recoverability Group's operations are divided in geographically defined cash-generating units.
-The recoverable amount of every cash-generating unit as at 31 December 2023 was determined based on the expected future cash flows in accordance with five-year forecasts approved by the management.
-In 2023, the assessment of cash-generating units is based on assumptions relating to the growth of the number of travellers (compound annual growth rate (CAGR) in 2024-2028 is 1.3%), occupancy rate in tourist destinations (95%) and certain impacts of the approved strategic initiatives of the Company on profitability (add-on sales and others).
-Cash flows after five years horizon are extrapolated based on 2% constant annual growth assumption, which reflects the best management's estimate of the situation in this industry.
-Discount rate before tax was evaluated based on cash generating unit average weighted cost of capital and amounted to 11.33% (pre-tax) in 2023 (in 2022 - 12.79 %).
+In 2023, the assessment of CGUs was based on assumptions relating to the growth of the number of travellers (compound annual growth rate (CAGR) in 2024-2028 is 1.3%), occupancy rate in tourist destinations (95%) and certain impacts of the approved strategic initiatives of the Group on profitability (add-on sales and others).
+Cash flows after five years horizon are n@vaturas extrapolated based on 2% constant annual growth assumption, which reflects the best management's estimate of the situation in this industry.
+Discount rate before tax was evaluated based on cash generating unit average weighted cost of capital and amounted to 11.33% (pre-tax) in 2023.
 Based on the recoverability assessment performed no impairment for goodwill was identified as at 31 December 2023.